How much does an interior designer cost in Portland, Oregon you might ask? How do they charge and what can you expect from the relationship?

 We are in business to create stunning interiors for our clients and to exceed their expectations of value and service.
 Our pricing is not inexpensive, nor is it extremely high in price.
 We know you don’t have to employ a designer to remodel, build, or decorate your home.
 We know we are not for everyone and that is okay.
 We make a living at understanding our clients and presenting their vision in physical form.
 Our finished spaces are anything but average.
 We provide an exceptional value.

 We take responsibility for our clients purchases through service based design.
 My goal is to have a keener eye than my clients when it comes to overall design, craftsmanship, errors and defects.
 I am a stickler for details and so are all members of my team.
 Each item selected for your home is weighed with the overall picture of your finished space.
 We pay attention to the millwork, the finishes, the textures, and the emphasis.
-After installation, or sometimes when we receive your item at our receiver, we may find a colored string in the band of your lamp shade and it will be replaced, a scratch on the leg of your new furniture piece and it will be repaired, or tile setting that isn’t straight and a blemish on your smooth walls that will be corrected.
-Our contractors and general contractors have the same philosophy, but that is another blog altogether.
+After installation, or sometimes when we receive your item at our receiver, we may find a defect and it may be replaced or repaired.
+A tile setting that isn’t straight will be fixed, and a blemish on your smooth walls will be corrected.
+Our manufacturers, artisans, and contractors have the same philosophy, but that is another blog altogether.

 I know there may be a number of people reading this blog post who want an online deal or want to negotiate better pricing for hourly design rates or goods.
 That is okay, we understand we are not for everyone.
 Clients that value us want quality, an excellent knowledge base, great service, and a fond memorable experience.
 I hope the following reads like I mean it.
 We are not inexpensive, but we are worth it.